AngelSayani/Advanced-Registry-Forensic-Lab/readme-file.md

 6. **Review the Terraform Files**
    - Open the `terraform` folder in your lab directory
    - Open each of these files in a text editor (like Notepad++ or VS Code):
-     - `main.tf` - Review the AWS resources being deployed
+     - `main.tf` - Main infrastructure definition, review the AWS resources being deployed
-     - `variables.tf` - Look at the configuration variables
+     - `variables.tf` - Configuration variables, look at the configuration variables
-     - `security.tf` - Examine the security settings carefully
+     - `security.tf` -  Security settings, examine the security settings carefully
-     - `outputs.tf` - Understand what information is provided after deployment
+     - `outputs.tf` - Outputs and connection information, understand what information is provided after deployment

 7. **Create Review Answers**
    - Create a new text file: `terraform/review_answers.txt`